 So, yes, a police officer who notices you driving a Smart Car with a grand piano strapped to the top probably will pull you over.
 But assuming it’s properly tied down and doesn’t fall off as they approach your vehicle, you’re not likely breaking any laws.
 If you’re driving through Georgia and that grand piano does fall off, get ready for up to a year behind bars.

-Which is why it’s important to check the road debris laws in your state, and any that you’ll be driving through, before you start lashing old furniture onto the roof.
-If not for anything, to know what you’re in for if you screw up.
+Which is why it’s important to check the road debris laws in your state, and any that you’ll be driving through, before you start lashing old furniture onto the roof, if only to know what you’re in for if you screw up.

 Learn How To Tie A Damn Knot